-Report the total number of requests received for temporary protection orders and final protection orders and the total number of temporary protection orders and final protection orders granted for victims of sexual assault, domestic violence, dating violence, and stalking during the current reporting period in the court receiving funds under the STOP Program subgrant.
+Report the total number of temporary protection orders and final protection orders granted for victims of sexual assault, domestic violence, dating violence, and stalking during the current reporting period in the court receiving funds under the STOP Program subgrant.
 Include all orders having the force of law that are designed to protect the victim from contact with the offender during the pendency of the order.
 They may be referred to as protection from abuse orders, protection from harassment or anti-harassment orders, or restraining orders.
 Temporary orders are generally issued ex parte, meaning without a court hearing, for a short period of time (e.g., 30 days), and final orders are issued after a court hearing for a longer period of time (e.g., two years).
 Civil protection orders are those requested by the plaintiff.